Pierre-Emmanuel41/minecraft-command-tree/Tutorial.md

 &ensp;&ensp;birthday
 &ensp;show

-The "person" argument correspond to the root of the tree. "new", "modify" and "show" are the first children generation and are attached to the root ("person").
+The "person" argument corresponds to the root of the tree. "new", "modify" and "show" are the first children generation and are attached to the root ("person").
 Whereas "name" and "birthday" are the second children generation and are attached to the "modify" child.

 Let's first create our own Person class :